Ninja-Squad/ninja-squad.github.com/_posts/2025-02-20-angular-http-resource.md

 - `progress` is a signal that contains the download progress of the response as a `HttpProgressEvent`.

-It is also possible to define a reactive resource by using a function that returns the request as a parameter.
+It is also possible to define a reactive resource by using a signal in the function that defines the URL.
-If the function uses a signal, the resource will automatically reload when the signal changes:
+The resource will automatically reload when the signal changes:

 ```ts
 readonly sortOrder = signal<'asc' | 'desc'>('asc');
 readonly sortedUsersResource = httpResource<Array<UserModel>>(() => `/users?sort=${this.sortOrder()}`);
 ```

-When using a reactive request, the resource will automatically reload when a signal used in the request changes.
 If you want to skip the reload, you can return `undefined` from the request function (as for `resource()`).